Tanya Plibersek: Health

 As Minister for Health Plibersek established Grow Up Smiling, a $4 billion package to support better dental care for children, which expanded Medicare-subsided dental check-ups for children from age 2 to 17.
 She introduced free Gardasil vaccinations, previously only available for girls, for boys to protect against cancers caused by HPV – a world first.
 Along with the previous Health Minister, Nicola Roxon, Plibersek also implemented world-leading plain packaging of tobacco laws which saw smoking rates drop to 13%.
+Plibersek also added the RU486 abortion pill to the PBS, improving access to reproductive healthcare.

 When Plibersek was Minister for Health, Australia achieved the best 5-year cancer survival rates in the world.
 Plibersek also delivered 1,300 more hospital beds and 60,000 additional doctors, nurses and allied health professionals.
 She also oversaw the funding, construction and/or opening of a number of new facilities, including the Chris O’Brien Lifehouse Cancer Centre, the Kinghorn Cancer Centre, the Launceston Multi-Purpose Health Centre, and a new medical and dental school as well as new facilities for the South Australian Health and Medical Research Institute (SAHMRI) in Adelaide.

+Plibersek further added 87 new medicines to the Pharmaceutical Benefits Scheme (PBS) between 2012–2013. introduced the Living Longer Living Better reforms, allocating $1.2 billion to improve aged care services between 2012–2013, approved the first rapid HIV test for point-of-care use in Australia, providing results within an hour.

 Opposition (2013–2022)

 Plibersek was unanimously elected deputy leader of the Labor Party (and thus Deputy Leader of the Opposition) on 14 October 2013, following the leadership election that had seen Bill Shorten succeed Kevin Rudd as leader.
 She was Shadow Minister for Foreign Affairs and International Development until July 2016.
 Following the 2016 election, she was made Shadow Minister for Education and Shadow Minister for Women.
-Shorten said handing Ms Plibersek the education portfolio was "about putting a great policy thinker on the political frontline".
+Shorten said handing Plibersek the education portfolio was "about putting a great policy thinker on the political frontline".

 Plibersek was re-elected at the 2019 election with a swing of 5.7 points to the Labor Party.
 Following the party's defeat at the federal election of 2019 and Bill Shorten's immediate resignation as party leader, Plibersek made it known that she was interested in standing in the leadership election, and was supported by Shorten and former prime minister Julia Gillard; however, she concluded that "now is not my time", citing family responsibilities.

 After Anthony Albanese's victory in the leadership contest, Plibersek was appointed Shadow Minister for Education and Training in his new shadow cabinet.
 In January 2021 Albanese also appointed her Shadow Minister for Women.